Understanding How ETFs Trade in the Secondary Market

 Well, if you notice the 3 limit books from above, they have three different spreads and trade in three different asset classes.
 You’ll also notice that the PIZ book is less liquid than the IWM book, and the IWM book is less liquid than the SPY book.

 Of course, a big part of the “visible” liquidity in these three different limit books is driven by the popularity and interest in these ETFs.
-And while popularity and interest certainly contribute to liquidity, the real driver of liquidity in an ETF is the liquidity of the underlying assets that the ETF holds.
+And while popularity and interest certainly contribute to liquidity because there is a large and robust secondary market (i.e., ETF holders are trading amongst each other), the fundamental driver of liquidity for most ETFs is the liquidity of the underlying assets that the ETF holds.
 The reason why the liquidity of the underlying assets is so important to ETF liquidity has to do with how the market makers make a profit, which we’ll get to in a minute.
 Certainly, the liquidity of the underlying assets helps describe the spreads in PIZ, IWM, and SPY observed above.
 In general, international stocks (PIZ) are less liquid than Russell 2000 stocks (IWM), and US small-caps (IWM) are less liquid than S&P 500 stocks (SPY).
 The spreads on these three ETFs seem to match up with the liquidity of the stocks they contain.

 Why is liquidity in an ETF driven by the liquidity in the underlying?